1934 Chicago Maroons football team

 The 1934 Chicago Maroons football team was an American football team that represented the University of Chicago during the 1934 college football season.
 In their second season under head coach Clark Shaughnessy, the Maroons compiled a 4–4 record, finished in seventh place in the Big Ten Conference, and outscored their opponents by a combined total of 113 to 106.

+Conference rival Ohio State returned to Chicago's schedule for the first time since 1927.